990aa/kivixa/docs/STROKE_STABILIZATION.md

 ## Overview

-The Kivixa stroke stabilization system provides professional-grade line smoothing to reduce hand tremor and create cleaner, more precise strokes.
+The Kivixa stroke stabilization system provides -grade line smoothing to reduce hand tremor and create cleaner, more precise strokes.
 It includes **9 different algorithms** ranging from real-time jitter reduction to high-quality curve interpolation.

 ## Architecture